AMCP Committee Service

 - Audit Committee

-Mission: The purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control over financial reporting, the audit process, and the company’s process for monitoring compliance with laws, regulations, and agreements.
+Mission: To assist the Board of Directors in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control over financial reporting, the audit process, and AMCP’s process for monitoring compliance with laws, regulations, and agreements.
 Note: Audit Committee members are appointed in a separate process.
-To learn more, contact email@example.com.
+To learn more, contact View Email Address.

 - Educational Affairs Committee

 Mission: To assess, identify, and recommend current and future educational needs, strategies, innovations, and opportunities for the advancement of managed pharmacy through quality educational programs consistent with the mission of AMCP.